-Firefox 100 on Windows 7 requires KB4474419 Update
+Firefox 100 on Windows 7 requires KB4474419 Update to install

 Firefox 100

 Some Windows Updates, especially Security updates are pretty mandatory.
 If users don’t install them on their device Windows may not work properly and you can’t install certain apps also.
-Such is the case with Firefox 100 release on legacy Windows OS.
+Such is the case with Firefox 100 release on Legacy Windows OS.

 Firefox version 100 need KB4474419 on Windows 7 for successfull installation

-Back in 2019, Microsoft ditched SHA-1 and introduced SHA2- code signing support for Windows 7 SP1 and Windows Server 2008 R2 SP1, and Windows Server 2008 SP2 with KB4474419.
+Back in 2019, Microsoft ditched Sha-1 and introduced SHA2- code signing support for Windows 7 SP1 and Windows Server 2008 R2 SP1, and Windows Server 2008 SP2 with KB4474419.

 “The operating system does not support the SHA-2 as the signature algorithm.
-To install the application, you must install Windows Security update KB4474419”.
+To install the application, you must install Windows Security update KB4474419.”

 Firefox installer for Windows comes signed with SHA2-digest